amdp/cooperacynuxt/learningGame.md

 Note: You do not need to know or support the platform, for you it’s just a way to learn to code.

+IF YOU START THIS LEARNING GAME KEEP IN MIND WE UPDATE IT QUITE OFTEN, SO REMEMBER TO PULL OR GET BACK TO THIS FILE SO YOU READ THE MOST RECENT VERSION!

 Because it is learning and coding, please feel free to ask.
 I will say it again: nobody here is your teacher,